 Pathfinder didn’t do much with rogues; it upped them from their traditional d6 hit die to the d8, so the class fell in line with every other class that had an average attack progression.
 It also expanded the number of rogue talents.
 4th put them as Strikers, emphasizing their traditional mobility and single-target precision damage.
 Sneak attack was altered so that it only applied once per round, compared to 3.5 and Pathfinder.

 Dexterity is the most important attribute for all thieves, since it handles all of their finesse-based stealth, perception, and trap/locksmithing skills.
-It also improves their initiative, Reflex saves, and ranged attacks, three things rogues use often.
-Intelligence gives the rogue more skill points, and Constitution is never a bad stat to have.
+It also improves their initiative, Reflex saves, AC, and ranged attacks, things rogues use often.
+Intelligence gives the rogue more skill points, Strength allows those sneak attacks to hit, and Constitution is never a bad stat to have.

 Role within the party

-Rogues fill several roles; primarily, they are the skirmisher, the class cannon in combat who can dish out the most damage in one hit (through their sneak attacks).
-Rogue precision damage can make or break a combat, so they need to rely on their other assets to get into striking position: stealth, tactical movement (Tumble/Acrobatics), flanking.
-Secondly, and more important for AD&D games, rogues are the people who set and disarm traps, find and open locked doors, and make sure the treasure chest isn’t a potential explosive device.
+Rogues fill several roles; primarily, they are the skirmisher, the glass cannon in combat who can dish out the most damage in one hit (through their sneak attacks).
+Rogue precision damage can make or break a combat, so they need to rely on their other assets to get into striking position: stealth, tactical movement (Tumble/Acrobatics), flanking, mobility like spring attack or pounce.
+Secondly, and more important for older D&D editions, rogues are the people who set and disarm traps, find and open locked doors, and make sure the treasure chest isn’t a potential explosive device.
 They also have the option to specialize in anything they want skills-wise.

 Also worth noting: because of their stealth skills, rogues make excellent scouts, finding out what’s lurking ahead of the party before the party stumbles into it.